 Leslie was born in southern California and grew up in the Kansas City, Missouri area.
 She earned a BFA in Commercial Art from the University of Central Missouri.
 Although relatively new to the world of folk music, Leslie has been surrounded by music since childhood.
 Her dad always kept a guitar around, and when he wasn't teaching her how to play a slide version of "Mary Had a Little Lamb", he picked out tunes by Hank Williams and Johnny Cash, among others.

 Steve was born and raised in the Finger Lakes region of New York.
 He moved to Germany with his parents as a teenager, then returned to the US to complete his schooling.
 He graduated from Stanford University in 1979 and Princeton Theological School in 1986, where he once accidentally shot Brooke Shields with a rubber band.
-An ordained minister in the American Baptist Churches USA (they are the Baptists who will still talk to you even if you disagree with them!), he currently serves as pastor of the Greece Baptist Church.
+An ordained minister in the American Baptist Churches USA (they are the Baptists who will still talk to you even if you disagree with them!), he currently serves as pastor of the Greece Baptist Church in Greece, NY.

 He has been involved with music most of his life from childhood lessons (piano and trombone), through years of singing with choral groups, to his midlife debut in folk music.
-In the mid-90s, Steve performed as one half of the acoustic folk duo Arnold+Gretz, producing four CDs.
+In the mid-90s, Steve performed as one half of the acoustic folk duo Arnold+Gretz, recording four CDs together.
 One of Steve's songs, "My Dad Told Me", was selected as one of five finalists in the 2003 Boston Folk Festival songwriting contest.
 Another song, "Who Taught These Idiots to Drive?", was featured on NPR's Car Talk radio show and appeared on their compilation CD, Car Tunes Volume 2: Born Not to Run.